 Out of Programme Training/Research (OOPT/R)

 Your Postgraduate Dean must approve the OOP before getting approval from the GMC.
 An endorsement letter by the College is only required if you wish for some of the OOP time to count towards your CCT.

 GMC approval must be sought prospectively – please follow the link Out of Programme – GMC guidance for details.

 It is important to submit applications for recognition in good time.
 Failing that, the College cannot guarantee that approval will be granted in time for the start date.
-Applicants should allow a minimum of 3 months for the College to consider applications.
 The College cannot offer retrospective approval.

 Trainees wishing to have OOPT/R time counted towards their CCT must complete a College application form.

 How to apply for OOPT

 2. Complete the application form, ensuring all parts of the form are complete.
 Incomplete applications will be returned.